ricCap/ELIoT/README.md

 # Emulated IoT (ELIOT) Platform

-The Emulated IoT (ELIOT) platform enables emulating simple IoT devices on Docker.
+The Emulated IoT (ELIOT) platform enables emulating simple IoT devices on top of Docker.
 It is based on libraries, [coap-node](https://github.com/PeterEB/coap-node) and [Leshan](https://github.com/eclipse/leshan), which implement device management over CoAP and LWM2M.
 Devices consisting of simple sensors and actuators can be built using IPSO objects.
 The current implementation provides ready-to-use devices, such as weather observer, presence detector, light controller and radiator.

-More detailed information about ELIOT can be found from [wiki](https://github.com/Alliasd/ELIOT/wiki)
+More detailed information about ELIOT can be found in the [wiki](https://github.com/Alliasd/ELIOT/wiki).

 **This module implements the following LWM2M interfaces & operations:**